jaghaimo/starpocalypse/README.md

 Same submarkets and factions can additionally have contraband applied - see `militaryContrabandPool.csv` for details.
 Finally, exclusion lists can be applied to both `regulations` and `contraband` behaviour - see `military*Blacklist.csv`.

-Ship damager accepts faction and submarket, and is applied to all ships; see `shipDamage*.csv`.
+Ship damager accepts faction and submarket, and is applied to all ships.
+It is controlled by `shipDamage*.csv`.

 Both faction and submarket files work as whitelist and accept: faction or submarket (allow) id, negated faction or submarket id (disallow), "all" keyword (allow all except negated).